ryasar79/reduxx/README.md

 ## Why Use ReduxX:

 In larger React apps, it's really nice to have global state (global as in globally accessible, **NOT** stored as a global browser variable).
-But when normally dealing with a global state object you may encounter a problem, your state looks like this:
+But when normally dealing with a global state object, you may encounter a problem, your state may look something like this:

 ```
 ...